mitre/secure-coding-case-studies/javascript/msccs-7.md

 Thus, an adversary that controls the POST request is able to exploit this weakness and delete files beyond the intended confines of `rootFolder.location/mobile_app/sync/`, causing data loss or system instability.

+### Fix:

-**Mitigation:** To fix this issue, a new normalise_in_base() function was created to properly join potentially unsafe path segments to a trusted base and then verify that the resultant path still starts with that trusted base.
+To fix this issue, a new normalise_in_base() function was created to properly join potentially unsafe path segments to a trusted base and then verify that the resultant path still starts with that trusted base.

 Looking at the implementation of this new normalise_in_base() function, line 162 joins the array of unsafe paths to the trusted base.
 As part of this call to join(), the resulting path is normalized.
 So far, this is similar to the original code.
 The important change is on line 165, which checks that the resulting path still resides within the trusted base.
 If it doesn’t, then a null value is returned on line 166.